COSC481W-2021Fall/capstone-adam-and-the-mod-squad/README.md

 Team Name: Adam and the Mod Squad

 Description:
-People put in activities that they want to complete.
-They get points for completing tasks and use the points towards playing a game.
-A fantasy task manager game.
+A habit tracking/to do list application with a gamification component.
+You gain points by completing your daily tasks and you use them to collect creatures.

 Team Members: